expectedtodie/expectedtodie/_posts/2023-01-02-expectedtodie-part8.md

 This is part 8 of my blog series.
 If you haven't read the previous parts in the series, it is best to start with part one, [Daddy's dying](https://expectedtodie.com/expectedtodie-part1).

-While I was in Tampa, FL in December I went ahead and got an MRI scan at Moffitt Cancer Center.
-Unfortunately, the results were not as I hoped.
-There were still tumors on my pancreas and liver and they had grown a bit.
-I also had another full-body PET scan, but this time it was able to detect my specific cancer anywhere in the body.
-Fortunately, there was no additional cancer.
+While I was in Tampa, FL in December it was time for my MRI.
+We were staying at a place right on the beach about 40 minutes from Moffitt Cancer Center, and so, with some trepedation, I returned to the same campus I had spent so much time at years before.
+Funny story, I left the AirBnB at 6:00am and sat down outside Moffitt waiting for their doors to open.
+I crossed my legs and realized I still had my slippers on.
+I work full-time remotely and always wear my slippers and managed to walk out of the house and drive for 40 minutes and never realized I forgot to put on shoes!
+Well, at least I had pants on.

+I went throught the same routine of gowning up, laying down and sitting through 40 minutes of MRI procedure.
+Then I went upstairs to hear the results from my Oncologist.
+This is the part I hate.
+Sitting and waiting for results, but I hoped and expected the cancer to be gone.
+I really wanted to see the expression on my Oncologist's face seeing those kind of results without treatment.

+But, unfortuntely, it was not to be.
+The cancer was still there and had grown a bit.
+Not all that much for 3 years of no treatment, but some growth.
+But a new kind of PET scan that can detect my specific cancer type anywhere in the body revealed no new cancer locations.
+That was good.

 The Oncologist offered me two treatment options:
-* Go back on Lanreotide, the shot I had stopped taking nearly 3 years ago
+* Go back on Lanreotide, the shot I had stopped taking nearly 3 years ago, in hopes that it may supress tumor growth
 * Radical surgery

 I did not even ask what the radical surgery was and told him surgery was out of the question as was any further radiation.
 But I said I would try the Lanreotide shot again so I got one while I was there.
 The side effects were much worse than I remembered.
-I was basically unable to digest my food well and the diarrea was very bad for 10 days.
-I could not sleep well and my brain wasn't functioning well.
+I was basically unable to digest my food well and the diarrea was very bad.
+I could not sleep well and my brain wasn't functioning at the high levels it had been.
 I was tired a lot.

-As I measure all treatment effects on quality of life, I do not think I will be taking this shot again.
+This went on for 10 days.
+As I measure all treatment effects on quality of life, I do not think I want to spend 1/3rd of my life this way.

+But there was little time to think of such things with my daughter in town for the holidays.
+On Christmas even we moved locations to Jacksonville where my mother-in-law lives and spent Christmas and New Years with family.
+And we planned our move to the mountains of western North Carolina where we would be putting down roots in mid-January.

 ....more to come